Phoenix Theatre Opens BLESS ME, ULTIMA Tonight

 Phoenix Theatre of Indianapolis announces Bless Me, Ultima.
-Opening May 15th, 2014 in the Frank and Katrina Basile stage at the Phoenix, this show runs through June 8th, 2014 and will be directed by the Producing Director of the Phoenix Theatre Bryan Fonseca.
+Opening tonight, May 15th, 2014 in the Frank and Katrina Basile stage at the Phoenix, this show runs through June 8th, 2014 and will be directed by the Producing Director of the Phoenix Theatre Bryan Fonseca.
 Performances on June 7th and 8th will be in Spanish.

 Bless Me, Ultima is based on the best selling Chicano novel of all time.
 Written and adapted for stage by Rudolfo Anaya and published in 1972, Bless Me, Ultima was recenty made into a cinematic film in 2013.
 It remains an enduring and growing focal point of Latino cultural identity, as well as a source of uniquely authentic folklore.
 This play is a gorgeous landscape of fertile images magnifying a coming of age spiritual quest and raw emotions.